Support Groups and Regional Get TogethersRick Frith2024-02-28T13:19:05-05:00

 If you request to be a member, you MUST be a PARENT or PRIMARY caregiver to an XXYY boy or man to be approved.
 You will receive 3 questions when you request membership that must be answered before being approved.
 If you need help with translating to another language, please contact an administrator of this group.
 Thank you!

-- To offer the patient’s perspective to legislators, the local medical community and educators
+Offer the lived experience perspective to legislators, the local medical community and educators

-Some of the ways that AXYS can assist your local group include:
+Some of the ways that AXYS will assist your local group include

-- Publicity for meetings on the AXYS website, via blast e-mails, in our quarterly newsletter and on AXYS Facebook pages
+Publicize meetings on the AXYS website, via blast emails, in our newsletter and on AXYS Facebook pages

 Use of AXYS webinar software to hold virtual meetings or feature a remote speaker

 Referrals to your group via AXYS’s Helpline and ACRC Clinics.

 Many groups have found that a meetings with a speaker and group discussion, and social events such as picnics or meetings at restaurants work best to build a strong network.
 Current group leaders are happy to mentor new volunteers.